 Amano Shrimp are a popular freshwater aquarium shrimp available in many stores today.
 Amano Shrimp may also be called: Caridina multidentata, Caridina japonica, Algae Eating Shrimp, Swamp Shrimp, Yamato Shrimp, Japonica Amano Shrimp, Yamato Numa Ebi, Japanese Marsh Shrimp, and Japanese Swamp Shrimp.
-Amano Shrimp can be described as spirited inhabitants of a tank that are great swimmers and always on the lookout for food.
-Here is a video showing great closeup shots.
+An Amano Shrimp can be described as a spirited inhabitants of a tank.
+They are great swimmers, and are always on the lookout for food.

 Amano Shrimp Size & Appearance